ebeui/ebeui/README.md

 - **Tasty Trail**: Tasty Trail is a modern restaurant recommendation system that helps you discover the perfect dining spots for delightful culinary experiences.
 Craft a user-friendly restaurant recommendation system that understands individual preferences, resulting in delightful dining experiences and stronger customer loyalty.

+- **Cardiovascular Disease Prediction**: Cardiovascular disease is a leading cause of death worldwide, and early detection is critical for effective treatment.
+However, identifying patients at risk of cardiovascular disease can be challenging, as it often involves analyzing multiple health metrics and medical history.
+A machine learning model for cardiovascular disease prediction can streamline this process and provide accurate and timely diagnoses, potentially saving lives and improving patient outcomes.

 ## 🚀 My Toolbox

 - **Programming Languages**: Python, SQL, R